 Between 247 and 190 BC, the Parthians were administering the far-flung areas of the Seleucid Empire.
 They saw themselves as the vassals of the Seleucid Emperor.
 When the Seleucid Empire fell into disarray, after their defeat by the Romans, the Parthians decided that the time to upgrade their status from vassals to independent kings had finally arrived.
 The Parthians started fighting for the control of the Seleucid territory from Afghanistan to the Middle East.
 For the next 400 years, they would fight wars and rule their vast territory on horseback.

-In 140 BC, Parthian King Mithradates I decisively defeated and captured the Seleucid King Demetrius II.
+In 140 BC, Parthian King Mithradates I defeated and captured the Seleucid King Demetrius II.
 After that Mithradates defeated the Greek kings of Bactria.
 This gave the Parthians control of the eastern half of the Seleucid Empire, including the city of Babylon, then the most prosperous city in Europe and Middle East.
 This was a stunning achievement for people who were steppe nomads and barbarians.

 As the Parthian Empire continued to expand, it reached the border of the Kingdom of Armenia which was on Rome’s radar.
 In 69 BC, Roman general Lucius Licinius Lucullus defeated the army led by King Tigranes the Great of the Kingdom of Armenia in the Battle of Tigranocerta.
 With this victory, Rome became a military power in the Middle East.
 Now Roman power extended up to the Euphrates.

 In his essay, "The Life of Lucullus,” Plutarch says that on October 6, when the Roman army stood facing the Armenian army at the Batman-Su river, a tributary of Tigris, the Roman soldiers implored General Lucullus that he should delay the fighting.
-They believed that October 6 was unlucky for the Romans since this was the day of the disastrous Battle of Arausio in which the Roman army was decisively defeated by the Germanic tribes of Cimbri and Teuton.
+They believed that October 6 was unlucky for the Romans since this was the day of the disastrous Battle of Arausio in which the Roman army was defeated by the Germanic tribes of Cimbri and Teuton.

 Lucullus would not be swayed.
 He was adamant that the battle would go ahead on October 6.
 According to Plutarch, Lucullus told his soldiers: "Verily, I will make this day, too, a lucky one for the Romans.”
 He realized that the heavily armored cavalry (the cataphracts) were the major threat that his men faced.
 He led a part of his troops downriver, towards an area where the river was easy to ford.